 In accordance with RISD’s Intellectual Property Policy, Summer Programs students generally own, and are free to exploit, the intellectual property rights to the artwork they produce in Summer Programs classes, while RISD CE has a limited right to make, use, and display images of student artwork for marketing, promotional, archival, reference, research, classroom, educational, and other noncommercial purposes.
 RISD CE will credit students for the use of such images wherever possible.
 Reproductions of student artwork may be edited at RISD CE’s discretion, but in doing so, RISD CE will make a good faith effort to act respectfully and responsibly so as not to unduly compromise the integrity of the original artwork.

 Admission to RISD Degree Programs

 Admission to RISD Summer Programs neither implies nor guarantees admission to a RISD degree program.
 Those students interested in admission to full-time RISD undergraduate or graduate degree programs must follow the procedures established by the RISD Admissions office.
 For further information, please call Admissions at 401 454-6300.

-Veterans should apply directly to the Veterans Administration (VA) Regional Office to verify that their programs of study qualify for VA benefits.
+Veterans should apply directly to the Veterans Administration (VA) Regional Office to verify that their program of study qualifies for VA benefits.
 A Certificate of Eligibility (COE) from the VA confirming that benefits have been approved for the student’s chosen course(s) must accompany the student’s registration.

 Students receive a letter grade for each course.
-Grades are mailed to their mailing addresses approximately four to six weeks after the semester ends.
-Per RISD’s policy, grades cannot be sent by email or provided over the phone and will be withheld from students with any outstanding bills including damages, library fines, keys, balances due at the risd:store, or any other fees until payment is made in full.
+Grades are mailed to their mailing address on file approximately four to six weeks after the semester ends.
+Per RISD’s policy, grades cannot be sent by email or provided over the phone and will be withheld from students with any outstanding bills including damages, library fines, keys, balances due at the RISD Store, or any other fees until payment is made in full.

 Students seeking to appeal a grade must follow the specific procedures outlined in the Student Handbook.